DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ### 7. Create a storage for the database

-Apply a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) definition to create a storage for the database:
+Apply a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) definition to create storage for the database:

 ```
 kubectl apply -f ./K8S/local-pvc.yaml